kdheepak/blog/content/32-neovim-languageserver-julia.md

 The `neovim/nvim-lsp` repository contains language server configurations for a bunch of languages.
 Once you have `neovim/nvim-lsp` installed with your favorite plugin manager, you can run `:LspInstall julials`.
-That should download and install `LanguageServer.jl` and `SymbolServer.jl` into your global environment.
+That will download and install `LanguageServer.jl` and `SymbolServer.jl` into your global environment.
-You also may want to use [`JuliaEditorSupport/julia-vim`](https://github.com/JuliaEditorSupport/julia-vim) for syntax highlighting and other niceties.
+You may also want [`JuliaEditorSupport/julia-vim`](https://github.com/JuliaEditorSupport/julia-vim) for syntax highlighting and other niceties.

 At the moment you'll have to make some changes to `julials` file.
-The changes are in this PR: <https://github.com/neovim/nvim-lsp/pull/258>.
+The changes required are in this PR: <https://github.com/neovim/nvim-lsp/pull/258>.

 And, at the moment neovim v0.5.0 isn't released yet.
 You'll have to get the latest commit on `master` and build from source, or download a release from the [`nightly`](https://github.com/neovim/neovim/releases/tag/nightly) tag on github.